Leftover Vegetable Fried Rice is a delicious way to clear out the refrigerator. Tons of veggies, healthier and dare I say Better than takeout!

-Heat 1 tsp of oil in your wok or skillet until smoking.
-Add ~1/3 cup of the cooked rice to the wok.
+- Heat 1 teaspoon of oil in your wok or skillet until smoking.
+Add ~⅓ cup of the cooked rice to the wok.
 Stir and fry until toasted.
 Remove to a bowl.
-Repeat with the remaining rice, adding more oil as needed and working in ~1/3 cup batches.
+Repeat with the remaining rice, adding more oil as needed and working in ~⅓ cup batches.

-Add the remaining 1 tbsp of oil to the wok or skillet.
+- Add the remaining 1 tablespoon of oil to the wok or skillet.
 Add the onions, carrots, cabbage, and mushrooms.
 Stir and fry until slightly softened.
 Add the ginger and garlic; stir and fry until fragrant.

 - Keep the rice chilled.
 Just before cooking, break up any clumps of rice with your fingers.